yileijiang/smart-plug-data-flutter-app/README.md

 - You can also set your notifications preference for ALL registered smart plug entities, i.e. whether you want to receive notifications in general.

 5. Connect to the Home Assistant API in the Settings page.
 Please allow the application to send you notifications.
 Upon successful connection and authentication, a foreground service will be active and the data collection process will be started.
-Every time a state changes for one of the registered smart plug entities, it will now be saved in an entry.
-If you have notifications enabled, you will receive a notification for every state change.
-You can click on the notification and it will launch a dialog, where you can enter a label.
+Every time a state changes for one of the registered smart plug entities, the information will now be saved in an entry.
+If you have notifications enabled, you will receive a notification for every entry.
+You can click on the notification and it will launch a dialog, where you can enter a label for that entry.

 6. You can find all entries on the application's home page, where you can also edit every entry, i.e. delete the entry or change the label.

 7. You can download the entries by clicking the download button on the home page.
-The downloaded file will be encrypted using AES encryption.
 To download the entries, you need to provide a file name and an encryption password.
 Make sure to remember or store the password somewhere safely, as there will be no way to retrieve it and it is necessary to decrypt the file containing the entries.
-Entries are saved in JSON format and all Home Assistant entity Ids are anonymized (i.e. converted to numbers).
-The file can be found in the "Downloads" folder.
-After downloading, you can share the file using your prefered way (e.g. Gmail).

-9. The encrypted file decrypted using any software employing the AES Crypt standard file format and the previously specified encryption password.
+- The downloaded file will be encrypted using AES encryption.
+The file can be decrypted using any software employing the AES Crypt standard file format and the previously specified encryption password.
 More information can be found at https://www.aescrypt.com/aes_file_format.html#:~:text=AES%20Crypt%20reads%20and%20writes,is%20easily%20identifiable%20by%20software
+- Entries are saved in JSON format and all Home Assistant entity Ids are anonymized (i.e. converted to numbers).
+- The encrypted file can be found in the "Downloads" folder.
+After downloading, you can click the share button and share the file using your prefered way (e.g. Gmail)

+8. The connection to the Home Assistant API will be running in a foreground task, this means that the connection will be active and collecting data, even when you close the main application.
+While the connection is active, a notification will be displayed in the notifications bar.
+The connection can be terminated any time.
+You can click the "Close Connection" button in the notification or you can open the application and terminate the connection in the settings page.

 ## Results

-Does a repository contain a table/plot of main results and a script to reproduce those results?
+Some exemplary data collected in a real life household is included in the repository.

 ## Project structure